nialov/fractopo-help/README.rst

 2. Click on Launch new below ``Course Practical Deep Learning - 2020`` or ``Geo-Python Lite`` heading.
-This will start a new temporary Python notebook environment (Prefer Geo-Python if available).
+This will start a new temporary Python notebook environment (Prefer ``Geo-Python Lite`` if available).
 The initialization will take some seconds.
 3. Click on ``Open in browser`` after the link has popped up under Access column.
+4. ``Geo-Python Lite`` environment requires a password input stage but if no password prompt is visible when opened you can skip 5. and 6.
-4. Copy the password presented and proceed (proceeding will also automatically copy the password to clipboard.)
+5. Copy the password presented and proceed (proceeding will also automatically copy the password to clipboard.)
-5. Input the password in the upper right corner prompt and proceed.
+6. Input the password in the upper right corner prompt and proceed.

 You will now be presented with a Jupyter Lab Python environment.
 This environment is temporary.
-Default lifetime is 6 hours.
+Default lifetime is 5-10 hours.
 After leaving/time runs out all data in the environment will be destroyed.
 Therefore setup must always be performed and results should be downloaded to your local storage.